TuriGuilano/alpha/README.md

 ## Displaying State with JSX

-So in order to display our state onto the page we need to create a fish component that we can loop over.
+In order to display our state onto the page we need to create a fish component that we can loop over.
 In our App.js we import our Fish component.
 Inside our app we have the following code

 ```shell
 import Fish from '../components/Fish';